4ka0/simple_sign_in/README.md

 # Simple Sign In
+A self-study project to satisfy my own curiosity regarding user sign-in functionality in Django and how to deploy an app as an AWS EC2 instance.

-A self-study project focusing on user sign-in functionality.
-Basically a simple Django app for handling user sign-in, sign-out, register, password change, and password reset operations.
+The app itself is essentially a simple Django app for handling user sign-in, sign-out, register, password change, and password reset operations.
+AWS SES is used to deliver email for user password resets.

-Deployed as an AWS EC2 instance using Nginx, Gunicorn, and PostgreSQL on Ubuntu 20.04.
-Used AWS SES to deliver email for user password resets and Certbot (Let’s Encrypt) for SSL certification.
+The app is deployed as an AWS EC2 instance using Nginx, Gunicorn, and PostgreSQL on a Ubuntu AMI, as well as Certbot (Let’s Encrypt) for SSL certification.

 Possible improvements: Implement social authentication, allow users to download personal data and delete their accounts, and optimise for mobile devices.